MartinHerren/QrssPiG/README.md

  - Optionally control the sdr device
  - Optionally process audio from stream or audio input
  - Generate pretty horizontal or vertical waterfall graphs
- - Upload them via scp
+ - Upload them via scp or ftp, or just save locally.
+Or any combination of uploads and local saves
- - Ftp upload is not planned, maybe ftps

 ## Install from Debian repository
 There is a Debian Strech (Debian 9) repository with binaries for amd64 and armhf (Raspberry).
 To add the repository: